top of page

 You've spent years preparing for this exam.
 You know the material.
-But when the clock starts, something happens — the same thing that has always happened under timed, high-pressure conditions — and your performance doesn't reflect what you actually know.
+But when the clock starts, something happens.
+The same thing that has always happened under timed, high-pressure conditions.
+Your performance doesn't reflect what you actually know.

 If you have ADHD, a learning disability, or another condition that affects how you perform on standardized tests, you may be legally entitled to testing accommodations.
-Extended time, a separate testing room, additional breaks, assistive technology — these aren't advantages.
-They're corrections.
+Extended time, a separate testing room, additional breaks, and assistive technology are not advantages.
+They are corrections.
 They level a playing field that was never level to begin with.

-Getting those accommodations, however, requires documentation.
-And not just any documentation — documentation that meets the specific, rigorous standards of the organization administering your exam.
+Getting those accommodations requires documentation.
+And not just any documentation — it must meet the specific, rigorous standards of the organization administering your exam.
+This is crucial for securing the support you need.

 Which Exams Offer Accommodations?

 Most major professional and graduate school entrance exams have formal accommodations processes.
-The ones we see most frequently in our practice are the LSAT, the Bar Exam, the MCAT, and the GRE and GMAT — though accommodations are also available for the CPA Exam, the USMLE, and other licensing exams.
+The ones we see most frequently in our practice are the LSAT, the Bar Exam, the MCAT, and the GRE and GMAT.
+Accommodations are also available for the CPA Exam, the USMLE, and other licensing exams.

-Each organization has its own application process, its own documentation requirements, and its own standards for what qualifies.
-LSAC, which administers the LSAT, has some of the most rigorous documentation requirements in the field.
-State bar examiners vary significantly — New York's process differs from California's, for example.
+Each organization has its own application process, documentation requirements, and standards for what qualifies.
+For example, LSAC, which administers the LSAT, has some of the most rigorous documentation requirements in the field.
+State bar examiners vary significantly.
+New York's process differs from California's, for instance.
 The AAMC, which administers the MCAT, has its own set of standards.
 Understanding exactly what each organization requires before you begin the evaluation process is essential.

 What Conditions Qualify?

-The most common conditions we evaluate for professional exam accommodations are ADHD and specific learning disabilities — dyslexia, dysgraphia, dyscalculia, and related processing disorders.
-But the list of qualifying conditions is broader than most people realize.
-Anxiety disorders, autism spectrum disorder, processing speed difficulties, and certain medical conditions can all qualify when they are documented to have a meaningful impact on test performance.
+The most common conditions we evaluate for professional exam accommodations are ADHD and specific learning disabilities.
+These include dyslexia, dysgraphia, dyscalculia, and related processing disorders.
+However, the list of qualifying conditions is broader than most people realize.
+Anxiety disorders, autism spectrum disorder, processing speed difficulties, and certain medical conditions can all qualify when documented to have a meaningful impact on test performance.

-One of the most common misconceptions is that academic success disqualifies you from accommodations.
+One common misconception is that academic success disqualifies you from accommodations.
 It doesn't.
-Many people with ADHD or learning disabilities are highly successful students who have developed sophisticated compensatory strategies over years — strategies that work in lower-stakes environments but break down under the time pressure and cognitive load of a high-stakes professional exam.
+Many people with ADHD or learning disabilities are highly successful students who have developed sophisticated compensatory strategies over the years.
+These strategies may work in lower-stakes environments but can break down under the time pressure and cognitive load of a high-stakes professional exam.
 Testing organizations evaluate functional impact on test performance, not GPA.

 What Documentation Do You Need?

-The documentation requirements vary by organization, but most require a recent comprehensive evaluation — typically conducted within the past three to five years — that includes standardized cognitive and achievement testing, a clinical interview, review of background history, and a clear statement of diagnosis with specific documentation of functional impairment in testing-relevant domains.
+Documentation requirements vary by organization, but most require a recent comprehensive evaluation.
+This evaluation should be conducted within the past three to five years.
+It must include standardized cognitive and achievement testing, a clinical interview, a review of background history, and a clear statement of diagnosis with specific documentation of functional impairment in testing-relevant domains.

 A letter from your treating psychiatrist or therapist alone is almost never sufficient.
-A brief screener or online assessment is never sufficient.
-What testing organizations want to see is a thorough, independently conducted neuropsychological evaluation that demonstrates both the diagnosis and its impact on performance under the specific conditions that standardized testing creates.
+A brief screener or online assessment is never enough.
+Testing organizations want to see a thorough, independently conducted neuropsychological evaluation that demonstrates both the diagnosis and its impact on performance under standardized testing conditions.

 The comprehensiveness of the evaluation matters.
-An application supported by a full neuropsychological report — one that includes standardized cognitive testing, achievement testing, attention measures, and a detailed functional analysis — is significantly more likely to be approved than one supported by thinner documentation.
+An application supported by a full neuropsychological report is significantly more likely to be approved than one supported by thinner documentation.
+This report should include standardized cognitive testing, achievement testing, attention measures, and a detailed functional analysis.

-LSAC has among the most demanding documentation standards in the field, and denial rates for insufficiently documented applications are significant.
+LSAC has among the most demanding documentation standards in the field.
+Denial rates for insufficiently documented applications are significant.
 Common accommodations include extended time (time and a half or double time), a separate testing room, extended breaks between sections, and permission to use certain assistive technology.

-One important thing to know: LSAC now uses a "flag-free" system, meaning that accommodated scores are reported the same way as standard scores — law schools cannot tell from your score report that you tested with accommodations.
+One important thing to know: LSAC now uses a "flag-free" system.
+This means that accommodated scores are reported the same way as standard scores.
+Law schools cannot tell from your score report that you tested with accommodations.
 This removed a significant barrier that previously discouraged many applicants from applying.

 We recommend starting the evaluation process at least three to six months before your planned LSAT date.
-LSAC's review process takes time, and if they request additional documentation — which they sometimes do — you need room to respond without missing your testing window.
+LSAC's review process takes time.
+If they request additional documentation — which they sometimes do — you need room to respond without missing your testing window.

-Bar exam accommodations are administered by individual state boards of law examiners, which means requirements and processes vary.
+Bar exam accommodations are administered by individual state boards of law examiners.
+This means requirements and processes vary.
 New York's Board of Law Examiners has a detailed application process that requires comprehensive documentation meeting specific standards.

-One important distinction for Bar Exam applicants: if you received LSAT accommodations, that does not automatically transfer to the Bar.
+One important distinction for Bar Exam applicants is that if you received LSAT accommodations, that does not automatically transfer to the Bar.
 You will need to apply separately with the state board, and the documentation requirements may differ.
 Our evaluations are written to address both sets of standards when we know a client is planning to sit for both exams.

 The AAMC's accommodations process through its Testing Accommodations program is thorough and can be time-consuming.
-The MCAT is a long exam under significant time pressure, and accommodations — particularly extended time — can meaningfully affect performance for test-takers with qualifying conditions.
+The MCAT is a long exam under significant time pressure.
+Accommodations — particularly extended time — can meaningfully affect performance for test-takers with qualifying conditions.

-Documentation for MCAT accommodations needs to be current and comprehensive, and the AAMC's reviewers are experienced at identifying documentation that doesn't meet their standards.
+Documentation for MCAT accommodations needs to be current and comprehensive.
+The AAMC's reviewers are experienced at identifying documentation that doesn't meet their standards.
 We write our reports with those standards specifically in mind.

-ETS (which administers the GRE) and GMAC (which administers the GMAT) both have accommodations processes, and a single evaluation can often be used to support applications to both.
-This is particularly useful for applicants who are considering both MBA and other graduate programs and haven't yet decided which exam to take.
+ETS (which administers the GRE) and GMAC (which administers the GMAT) both have accommodations processes.
+A single evaluation can often be used to support applications to both.
+This is particularly useful for applicants considering both MBA and other graduate programs who haven't yet decided which exam to take.

 How the Evaluation Process Works

 Our accommodation evaluations are comprehensive by design.
-The process begins with a free 30-minute consultation where we discuss your history, your planned exam, and your timeline.
-From there, we conduct a full neuropsychological evaluation — typically six to eight hours of testing conducted over one or two sessions — covering cognitive ability, academic achievement, attention and executive functioning, and other relevant domains.
+The process begins with a free 30-minute consultation.
+During this time, we discuss your history, your planned exam, and your timeline.
+From there, we conduct a full neuropsychological evaluation.
+This typically involves six to eight hours of testing conducted over one or two sessions.
+We cover cognitive ability, academic achievement, attention, executive functioning, and other relevant domains.

-The written report is completed within two to three weeks of testing and is specifically written to address the documentation standards of the testing organization you're applying to.
-We include everything the organization is looking for — and we don't include things that aren't relevant, which keeps the report focused and persuasive.
+The written report is completed within two to three weeks of testing.
+It is specifically written to address the documentation standards of the testing organization you're applying to.
+We include everything the organization is looking for and avoid irrelevant information.
+This keeps the report focused and persuasive.

-If you're applying for accommodations on multiple exams, we discuss this upfront and structure the report to address multiple sets of standards from the start.
+If you're applying for accommodations on multiple exams, we discuss this upfront.
+We structure the report to address multiple sets of standards from the start.

 Timeline Considerations

 We accommodate urgent timelines when we can.
-If you have a specific exam date in mind and you're concerned about timing, tell us during your consultation and we'll do our best to work within your constraints.
+If you have a specific exam date in mind and you're concerned about timing, tell us during your consultation.
+We'll do our best to work within your constraints.

 The Bottom Line